Andrea Carlson: Themes

 Andrea Carlson has described her own art as commenting on “entangled cultural narratives and institutional authority … Indigenous Futurisms and assimilation metaphors in film.”

 Andrea Carlson’s work focuses on how stereotypes prevail in American narratives of Indigenous peoples.
 She stated that these fictional ideas of who they should be makes it so, “[a]ny changes to that code render them ‘unauthentic’ and cultures are institutionally killed.”

-For example, in her print Exit (2019, screenprint) Carlson has stated that the piece comments on a “deep-seated fear of losing cultural practices, languages and art forms,” as represented by the exit sign.
+For example, in her print Exit (2019, screen print) Carlson has stated that the piece comments on a “deep-seated fear of losing cultural practices, languages and art forms,” as represented by the exit sign.
 Many of the symbols in the print also reference indigenous creations that have been wrongfully appropriated by people who did not originate from them.

-Carlson was selected by a team of art-in-education researchers as an example of contemporary art by Ojibwe descendants.
-They noted that art like Carlson’s “better contextualize Ojibwe people’s culturally acquired behaviors. …”

 Carlson has long drawn visual influence from film and movie culture, and in some of her works, she plays with cinematic conventions, asks the audience to act as the viewfinder, and encourages viewers to reconsider what they're seeing and how they're seeing it.